Beth Krasna (1953) is chairwoman of the board of directors of Ethos Services since June 2018.

 Philippe Doffey (1960) has been a member of Ethos Services’ board since 2012 as a representative of Retraites Populaires (Lausanne) and vice-chairman of the board since 2017.

 He joined Retraites Populaires in 1998 and held different executive positions, particularly as head of marketing and consulting, before being appointed CEO in 2013.
 Before joining Retraites Populaires, Philippe Doffey held various positions in project management, consulting and sales in the information technology industry.

-Philippe Doffey is director of the life insurance company Forces Vives SA and treasurer of the Toms Pauli Foundation.
+Philippe Doffey is director of the life insurance company Forces Vives SA and treasurer of the Toms Pauli Foundation and, since 2018, member of the board of the Genilem association.
 In 2016, he obtained the administrator certification of the Académie des Administrateurs (ACAD).
 From 2012 to 2016, he was Chairman of Economie Région Lausanne.